veekaybee/textedit/python_packaging_post.md

 To create a requirements file, you would normally do a  `pip freeze > requirements.txt`.
 You'll notice that this includes a lot of stuff, basically everything you have in your Python environment, since `pip freeze` doesn't know which specific packages you're using to build your package and there could be interactions.

-There are several ways to build requirements on a per-project basis, but we're not going to use them here because we want to focus, agian, on packaging rather than Python environments.
+There are several ways to build requirements on a per-project basis, but we're not going to use them here because we want to focus, again, on packaging rather than Python environments.
 A simpler way to do this is to install [pipreqs and take it from there](https://github.com/bndr/pipreqs).

-`pipreqs --force "/Users/vboykis/Desktop/python_packaging/textedit/textedit"`
+`pipreqs --force "/python_packaging/textedit/textedit"`

 If you run that, you'll see that the file generated is blank, because the three modules we've included, `os`, `re`, and `sys`, are part of the standard Python library.
 If we included something like NumPy, we'd get: